-Not only plastic films can be supported by air turns.
+Not only plastic foils can be supported by air turns.
 Transport of paper is also possible.
 Here, the permeability of the paper should be considered.
-Higher permeability leads to a higher percentage of air loss through the paper, which will, in turn, reduce the fly height and stiffness.
-Thus, the paper tension when contact occurs is directly linked to the permeability.
-However, papers have been found to be supported at tensions of 50 N for a range of papers (tested to 52 gsm), with speeds up to 60 m/min achieved.
+Higher permeability leads to a higher percentage air loss through the paper, which will in turn reduce the fly height and stiffness.
+Thus the paper tension when contact occurs is directly linked to the permeability.
+However papers have been found to be supported at tensions of 50N for a range of papers (tested to 52gsm), with speeds up to 60m/min achieved.